 In a perfect world, each critical/important process would be measured in real-time using automated means.
 Again, we don’t live in a perfect world, and we need to start somewhere.
 This is where we usually start:

-- If you don’t already have a process in mind, then do an information security assessment to determine which process to start with.
+- If you don’t already have a process in mind, then do an information security risk assessment to determine which process to start with.

 - Map the process from beginning to end.